 The finder search of Mac is a handy tool as it allows the users to search for files and folders just by typing their names in the search bar.
 The Finder uses icons and windows to display the contents of the Mac, iCloud Drive, and other storage devices.
 It is a convenient tool and helps users to organize their files.
-But sometimes, due to bugs or other reasons, the finder search malfunctions and does not work correctly.
+But sometimes, due to bugs or other reasons, the documents not showing up in finder or finder search malfunctions and does not work correctly.

 The problem of Mac finder search not working can be a nuisance as the files you search for don’t appear, leading to inefficiency and wastage of time.
 Therefore, we have compiled this great list of ways using which you can fix the issue of finder search not working on MacBook.